Kenya: Post Disaster Needs Assessment

 - Identified policy, investment options, and programs that promote long-term development and resilience.

-Using data from the Kenya Meteorological Service and the Intergovernmental Authority for Development (IGAD) Climate Prediction and Applications Centre (ICPAC), an analysis of the intensity, duration, and spatial characteristics of the drought provided evidence was conducted to show that a drought occurred in Kenya from 2008 to 2011 with varying intensities across geographies and time.
+Using data from the Kenya Meteorological Service and the Intergovernmental Authority for Development (IGAD) Climate Prediction and Applications Centre (ICPAC), an analysis of the intensity, duration, and spatial characteristics of the drought was conducted, with the following findings:

 - The overall impact of the 2008-2011 drought in Kenya is estimated at Ksh 968.6 billion (US$12.1 billion).

-- The total needs for recovery and reconstruction amount to Ksh 156.2 billion (US$1.7 billion).
+- The total needs for recovery and reconstruction amounted to Ksh 156.2 billion (US$1.7 billion).

 - Towards greater resilience building, an additional Ksh 184.8 billion (US$2.1 billion) has been identified for disaster risk reduction needs.